Spain Buying Guide

 The Spanish buying system

-Be prepared to encounter some differences to the property buying system in Spain compared to the UK – consult your English-speaking solicitor for guidance.
+Be prepared to encounter some differences to the property buying system in Spain compared to your home country – consult your English-speaking solicitor for guidance.

 The notary